-Bill Heron been playing RPGs for a long time, although these days he GMs far more than plays.
-He’s heavily involved in Edinburgh’s Open Roleplaying Community (ORC Edinburgh) and runs the website there as well.
-The pages on this web site contain resources for tabletop RPG gamers, such as settings, monsters, house rules, new magic, rules and other material, as well as background on the Mandragora setting (including rules for creating a Mandragora PC for D&D).
-Most of the material can also be found in the wiki area of the site.
+I’ve been playing RPGs for a long time; although these days I GM far more than I play.
+I’m heavily involved in Edinburgh’s Open Roleplaying Community (ORC Edinburgh) and run the website there as well, as well as the Edinburgh RolePlay Haven branch.
+The pages on this website contain resources for tabletop RPG gamers, such as settings, monsters, house rules, new magic, rules and other material, as well as background on the Mandragora setting (including rules for creating a Mandragora PC for D&D).

-Bill is resident in Edinburgh.
-He’s interested in most kinds of games, psychology, ancient Roman history, writing, and sci-fi and fantasy.
-Bill Heron played a wide variety of tabletop role-playing, board, and war-games, from Dungeons and Dragons to Warhammer 40,000.
-He rarely war-games these days as it costs way too much and has nowhere to keep the miniatures!
-Other areas of interest include media technology – receiving an HND qualification from Stevenson College in Audio-Visual technology, and his”official” resume can be requested by using the contact form below.
+I’m resident in Edinburgh.
+I’m interested in most kinds of games, psychology, ancient Roman and WW2 history, writing, and sci-fi and fantasy.
+I’ve played a wide variety of tabletop role-playing, board, and war-games, from Dungeons and Dragons to Warhammer 40,000.
+I rarely war-game these days as it costs way too much and I’ve nowhere to keep the miniatures!

 My very first gaming experience was with the Fighting Fantasy game-book called Starship Traveller, a Christmas present.
 After that I was hooked, and blew most of my pocket money on them.
 I moved into other game-book series: Golden Dragon, the Sorcery! series, and Joe Dever’s Lone Wolf books.
 I also dabbled in the Choose Your own Adventure series, my favourite being Horror at High Ridge, a surprisingly dark entry in the series.